wp-plugins/contact-form-7-modules/readme.txt

 === Contact Form 7 Modules ===
-Tags: form, forms, contact form 7, contactform7, contact form, hidden fields, hidden, cf7, cforms ii, cforms, Contact Forms 7, Contact Forms, contacted, contacts
+Tags: Contact Form 7, form, forms, contactform7, contact form, hidden fields, hidden, cf7, cforms ii, cforms, Contact Forms 7, Contact Forms, contacted, contacts
 Requires at least: 2.8
 Tested up to: 3.1
 Stable tag: trunk
 Contributors: katzwebdesign
 Donate link:https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=zackkatz%40gmail%2ecom&item_name=Contact%20Form%207%20Modules&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=US&bn=PP%2dDonationsBF&charset=UTF%2d8

-Contact Form 7 - Add modules such as hidden fields to the Contact Form 7 plugin for more informative form contacts
+Contact Form 7 - Add useful modules such as hidden fields and "send all fields" to the Contact Form 7 plugin

 == Description ==

+### Send all submitted fields at once

+####Save time setting up your form emails...and never miss a field!

+One of the limitations of Contact Form 7 is that you need to manually add each field to generated emails.
+This means that if you update the form with a new field and forget to add it to your email message, you won't receive it in your email. <strong>No longer.</strong>.

+Using the <strong>Send All Fields</strong> module, you simply need to add `[all-fields]` to your message, and you will receive every field submitted.
+If you use HTML formatting, the formatting even looks nice.

 ### Add Hidden Fields to Contact Form 7

-The Contact Form 7 plugin has over 2.8 <em>million</em> downloads, yet the great plugin still lacks a simple feature: hidden fields.
+The Contact Form 7 plugin has over 4.2 <em>million</em> downloads, yet the great plugin still lacks a simple feature: hidden fields.
 This plugin adds hidden fields to Contact Form 7 once and for all.

 #### Inserting dynamic values